Marietta College

-Marietta College (MC) is a private liberal arts college in Marietta, Ohio, United States.
-Its campus encompasses approximately six city blocks next to downtown Marietta and enrolls 1,200 students.
+Marietta College is a private liberal arts college in Marietta, Ohio, United States.
+Its campus encompasses approximately six city blocks next to downtown Marietta and enrolls 1,109 students.

 History

 Marietta College began as the Muskingum Academy in 1797, which was the birth of higher education in Ohio.
 In April 1797, which was only nine years after Ohio had been settled, a committee of Marietta citizens, led by General Rufus Putnam (the "Father of Ohio"), met to establish a college.
 The Muskingum Academy, completed late that year, became the first institution of its kind in the Northwest Territory, providing "classical instruction ... in the higher branches of an English education."
 Its first instructor was David Putnam, a 1793 Yale graduate.

 The academy eventually evolved into a college, initially chartered as the Marietta Collegiate Institute and Western Teachers' Seminary on January 16, 1833.
 However, this institution lacked the critical authority to grant degrees, so a wholly new charter was approved two years later, bringing the renamed Marietta College into existence on January 16, 1835.
 The former Muskingum Academy was continued as the Marietta College College Preparatory Department until its elimination in 1913.